Xi Phi Omega Chapter

 Charter members of the chapter were: Helen Crutchfield, Elizabeth Avery, Frankie Carson, Nettie McIntosh, Marie Fuller, Mary Young, Marsha Roebuck, Earlene Ivy, Allie Hartso, Hazeline Ford, Judy Foster, Cecelia Forney, Margie Cole, Benita Conley, Carol Crocker, Michelle Dula, Marguerite Duren, Margaret Epps, and Freda Patterson.

 The chapter has initiated many new members and reclaimed others from throughout the area.
 The chapter supervises Omicron Kappa Chapter, the undergraduate chapter of Appalachian State University in Boone, NC.
 The first nine women were initiated at ASU, April 20,1986 and a charter was granted a year later.

-Historically, Xi Phi Omega Chapter have, of necessity, uniquely worked together in close sisterly harmony with the few members in number and the distance in mileage that separate them.
+Historically, Xi Phi Omega Chapter has uniquely worked together in close sisterly harmony with the few members in number and the distance in mileage that separate them.
 These meetings were held in Morganton(1984), Hickory(1985), and Valdese(1989).
 Many college scholarships have been provided to the debutantes who participated in the cotillions.